Trilaciclib

 According to the World Health Organization, an estimated 2.3 million cases of breast cancer are diagnosed annually worldwide.
 Triple-negative breast cancer, or TNBC, makes up approximately 15-20% of such diagnosed breast cancers.
 Because TNBC cells lack key growth-signaling receptors, patients do not respond well to medications that block estrogen, progesterone, or HER2 receptors.
 TNBC is considered to be more aggressive and have a poorer prognosis than other types of breast cancer and is more likely than some other types of breast cancer to return after it has been treated.

-We have patient enrollment is complete in three clinical trials in patients living with TNBC.
+G1 is conducting multiple clinical trials in patients living with TNBC.

-PRESERVE 2 is a pivotal Phase 3, randomized, double-blind, placebo-controlled study of trilaciclib in patients receiving first-line gemcitabine and carboplatin chemotherapy for locally advanced unresectable or metastatic triple-negative breast cancer.
-PRESERVE 2 is evaluating the potential survival impact of trilaciclib in 170 patients with locally advanced unresectable or metastatic TNBC.
-More information on the trial, including enrollment criteria and clinical trial sites, is available here
+• PRESERVE 2 is a pivotal registrational Phase 3, randomized, double-blind, placebo-controlled study of trilaciclib in patients receiving first-line gemcitabine and carboplatin chemotherapy for TNBC.
+The trial is evaluating the potential survival impact of trilaciclib in 170 patients with locally advanced unresectable or metastatic TNBC.
+More information on the trial, including enrollment criteria and clinical trial sites, is available here.

 Bladder cancer